 Mussels are a delicious delicacy.
 Whether you order them at restaurants, only enjoy them during special events, or prepare them at home, the subtle almost sweet flavor and chewy texture is too good to miss.
+Most seafood is pretty healthy, but are mussels good for you?

 They’re easy to find too.
 These days you can even buy them online, which is perfect for when you want to treat yourself.